ULTRACAM Observing Checklist

 - Start with full frame biases.
 Check noise and bias levels with Vik's

 quality control script.
-Repeat if not on spec.
+Repeat if not in spec.

 - Take biases for last nights' data formats.
-(See pipeline script 'unique')
+(See pipeline script 'unique'.)
+It is vital that every different windowing, binning and readout noise setup

 - Make sure you know when sunset is for sky flats.